-Stop Jog or Registration Move Input
+Stop Jog or Registration Move

-When an input is configured as a Stop Jog or Registration Move Input, triggering this input during a Jog Move or Registration Move will bring the move to a controlled stop.
-The controlled stop is triggered on an inactive-to-active state change on the input.
+When an input is configured as a Stop Jog or Registration Move Input, triggering this input during a Jog Move or Registration Move will bring the move to a controlled stop and trap the encoder position.
+The controlled stop and encoder position trap is triggered on an inactive-to-active state change on the input.
 Only Jog Moves and Registration Moves can be stopped this way, all other moves ignore this input.